-Use Biteable’s online video maker to turn ideas into trailers in minutes.
+Use Biteable’s online trailer maker software to turn ideas into trailers in minutes.
 Stun your viewers and show people what you’re all about in the time it takes to order lunch.

 How to make a trailer in minutes (seriously)